Asset Management Requirements in Ontario

 Requirements Under the Canada Community-Building Fund

 AMO administers the Fund for 443 municipalities in Ontario who are subject to the CCBF funding agreements.
-The Municipal Funding Agreement states that recipients will develop and implement an asset management culture, plan, and methodology in accordance with Ontario regulation.
+The Municipal Funding Agreement states that recipients must develop and implement an asset management culture, plan, and methodology in accordance with Ontario regulation (O. Reg.
+588/17).
+Furthermore, recipients must continue to improve asset management data, including condition, long-term costs associated with identified levels of service, and risks associated with infrastructure.

 ASSET MANAGEMENT REPORTING REQUIREMENTS